CISecurity/ArtifactExpressions/artifacts/macos/macos.pwpolicy59_v1.rst

 Description
 -----------

 The macos:pwpolicy59 test retrieves password policy data from the 'pwpolicy -getpolicy -u target_user [-a username] [-p userpass] [-n directory_node]' output where username, userpass, and directory_node are optional.

-The pwpolicy59 object element is used by a pwpolicy59_test to define the object to be evaluated.
+The pwpolicy59 object element is used by a pwpolicy59_test to define the target user, username, user password, and the directory node from which the password policy information is retrieved.

 The pwpolicy59 state element defines the different information that can be used to evaluate the password policy for the target user in the specified directory node.